 - Both the land and the buildings in the US are owned by Costco, thus most likely “hidden” value in the balance sheet.

-- Costco prefers paying a dividend to buying back shares (based on their actions).
-The dividend was initiated in 2004 ans its been increased ever since with special dividends now and then.
+- Costco prefers paying a dividend over buying back shares (based on their actions).
+The dividend was initiated in 2004 and it’s been increased ever since with special dividends now and then.

 - Despite being a huge company, I still believe the runway is long due to its international expansion.

-Because of all the positives, Costco always trade at high multiples.
-Current valuation is a P/E of 37.
-This is the highest its ever been, perhaps rationally so because of the very low interest rates.
-I believe Costco is “immune” to Amazon because of its membership structure and competent management.
+Because of all the positives, Costco always trades at high multiples.
+The current valuation is a P/E of 37.
+This is the highest it’s ever been, perhaps rationally so because of the very low interest rates.
+I believe Costco is mostly “immune” to Amazon because of its membership structure and competent management.
 Costco’s model is still thriving and has shown resilience.

 I believe a company serving its customers fairly does more for mankind than any charity.
-Costco is most likely such a company.
-This is the main argument for investing in Costco.
-As long as this culture in intact, Costco will do well.
-Costco offers a very simple business model but yet not so easy to execute.
-You need a long-term focus and deep in-grained corporate culture to deserve the trust from the members.
+Costco is most likely such a company, and this is the main argument for investing in Costco.
+As long as this culture is intact, Costco will do well.
+You need a long-term focus and deep in-grained corporate culture to deserve the trust of the members.
 Costco has accomplished that.
 The only negative is the valuation.

 Disclosure: I am not a financial advisor.
 Please do your own due diligence and investment research or consult a financial professional.
 All articles are my opinion – they are not suggestions to buy or sell any securities.

 (This article was published on the 11th of September 2020.)